 Table of Contents

-Load tests allow you to see how your application performs under real-world traffic.
-Use load testing to test a new feature at scale before it launches, or to prepare your app for traffic growth.
+Use load tests to see how your application performs under real-world traffic.
+Perform load testing to test a new feature at scale before it launches, or to prepare your app for traffic growth.

 This article covers how to set up a load testing environment, run a load test, and use the results to improve app performance.